Equity Indices

 External Price Derivation

 For equity indices such as SP500® and XYZ100, the relayer consumes executable quotes for both the underlying spot index and the corresponding traditional (dated) equity index futures from institutional liquidity providers.
 During the cash session, the spot index value is used directly as the oracle price.
 Outside the cash session, the futures price is discounted to an implied spot value using an empirically observed discount rate.
-This two-source design eliminates the need for a manually set discount rate.
+This two-source design extends spot pricing coverage.

 Cash Session